revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

-5.Who handles the exception if the exception is not handled by the programmer itself.
+5.Who handles the exception if the exception is not handled by the programmer itself?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)